gstanden/orabuntu-lxc/README.md

 * Fully automated 2-node LXD clusters on VLANs on OpenvSwitch networks on Oracle Linux 7 and 8, and Ubuntu 20.04.
 * User-selectable tunnel-type for multi-host deployments { GRE | geneve | vxlan }.
 * New /anylinux/CONFIG file which centralizes all configuration parameters.
+* Adds support for nftables ("firewall-cmd") for LXD clusters and LXC multi-host "spanned" networks.

 Orabuntu-LXC BUILDS EVERYTHING itself for the currently supported distros: